obmaz/smartthings_edge_driver/drivers/zigbee-tuya-switch/README.md

 # Edge Driver: Zigbee Tuya Enhanded Switch

-It is the SmartThings Edge Driver for tuya-platform based zigbee switch.
-(Tuya, Zemismart ...)
+This is the SmartThings Edge Driver for Tuya-platform based Zigbee switches (e.g., Tuya, Zemismart).
-The general zigbee switch might work
+Other general Zigbee switches may also work.

 ## Device